Beatification of Pope John Paul II: Beatification

 On 16 November 2009, a panel of reviewers at the Congregation for the Causes of Saints voted unanimously that Pope John Paul II had lived a life of virtue.
-If Pope Benedict XVI agrees, he will sign the first of two decrees needed for beatification.
-The first recognises that he lived a heroic, virtuous life and enables him to be called "Venerable", the next step in the sainthood process.
-That decree was signed by Pope Benedict XVI on Saturday, 19 December 2009.
-The second vote and the second signed decree would recognise the authenticity of his first miracle (most likely, the case of Sister Marie-Simon-Pierre, the French nun who was cured of Parkinson's disease).
-Once the second decree is signed, the positio (the report on the cause, with documentation about his life and his writings and with information on the cause) is regarded as being complete.
+On Saturday, 19 December 2009, Pope Benedict XVI signed the first of two decrees needed for beatification.
+This decree recognises that Pope John Paul II lived a heroic, virtuous life and enables him to be called "Venerable", the next step in the sainthood process.
+The second vote and the second signed decree, signed by Pope Benedict XVI on 1 May 2011, recognises the authenticity of Pope John Paul II's first miracle.
+Following the signing of the second decree, the positio (the report on the cause, with documentation about his life and his writings and with information on the cause) is regarded as being complete.
 He can then be beatified.
-John Paul II was beatified by Pope Benedict XVI on 1 May 2011.

 Prior to the announcement of the beatification, some ecclesiastical authorities had expressed concern that the cure of Sister Marie-Simon-Pierre, and perhaps the cure of the boy who had cancer, may not be complete and lasting, as it has not been that long since the supposed miracles.
-Sister Marie's symptoms were analyzed very thoroughly before the beatification was announced (by the Vatican's Congregation for the Causes of Saints and its medical panel for the Pope's case) to make sure they were not actually psychogenic, or related to another disease.
-The medical miracle was given a positive affirmation by the Congregation and its medical and theological panels, and by Pope Benedict.
-It would not have counted as a miracle if the cause was psychogenic and if the immediate physiological cure had not been judged to be definitive, total, and permanent, as well as directly attributable to his intercession.

 Another reported miracle was that of Floribeth Mora Diaz.
-She was a Costa Rican lawyer who was cured of an incurable brain tumour.
+She was a Costa Rican lawyer who was cured of an incurable brain aneurysm.
 In this case, neurosurgeons were consulted by the authorities at the Vatican.
 Diaz was invited to the beatification ceremony.